Arhuaco language

-Arhuaco, commonly known as Ikʉ (Ikʉ), is an Indigenous American language of the Chibchan language family, spoken in South America by the Arhuaco people.
+Arhuaco, commonly known as Ikʉ (Ikʉ) (also known as Aruaco, Bintuk, Bíntukua, Bintucua, Ica, Ijca, Ijka, Ika, and Ike) is a Chibchan language, spoken in Colombia by the Arhuaco people.

-There are 8000 speakers, all in the Sierra Nevada de Santa Marta region of Colombia, 90% of whom are monolingual.
+There are 8,000 speakers, all in the Sierra Nevada de Santa Marta region of Colombia, 90% of whom are monolingual.
+They have a very strong traditional culture and have vibrant use of their tongue.
 Literacy is 1 to 5% in their native language.
-Some speak Spanish, and 15 to 25% are literate in that auxiliary language.
-The users have a very strong traditional culture and have vibrant use of their tongue.
+Some speak Spanish, and 15 to 25% are literate in it.

-It is also known as: Aruaco, Bintuk, Bíntukua, Bintucua, Ica, Ijca, Ijka, Ika, and Ike.